Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: 3-Dimensional Winds and Mass Loss Rate

 \section{3-Dimensional Winds and Mass Loss Rate}

 So far we have focused on the forces along the polar $z$-axis.
-Figure \ref{fig_orbit_1} shows 2-dimensional (2D) projections of the 3D orbits of test particles accelerated by radiation pressure and gravity, as well as their constant time surfaces above a uniform disk, starting from an initial height $0.1r_{D}$, both with and without an NFW potential, and with no galactic bulge.
-In the absence of a halo, the upper middle panel shows that winds can be driven even when the disk is sub-Eddington ($\Gamma_{0}=0.88$).
-The lower panels show that the character of the flow changes significantly as $f_{0}$ increases from 0.2, to 0.6, to 1.0 (left to right; compare with eq.~\ref{scalef0}).
+Figure \ref{fig_orbit_1} shows 2-dimensional (2D) projections of the 3D orbits of test particles accelerated by radiation pressure and gravity, as well as their constant time surfaces above a uniform disc, starting from an initial height $z_{0}=0.1r_{D}$ and initial radii $r_{0}=0,0.1r_{D},0.2r_{D},0.3r_{D}$..., both with and without an NFW potential, and with no galactic bulge or extended passive disc.
+The opening angles of particle trajectories are formed because particles initially co-rotate in the disc with an angular omentum $v_{\rm rot}^{2}/r$ except for particles along the $z$-axis.
+In the absence of a halo, the upper middle panel shows that winds can be driven from part of the disc region (e.g., $r_{0}>0.5r_{D}$ in this panel) even when the disc is sub-Eddington ($\Gamma_{0}=0.88$), while the upper right panel shows the wind can also be launched even beyond the edge of bright disk ($r>r_{D}$) in a super-Eddington case ($\Gamma_{0}=5$).
+The lower panels show that the character of the flow changes significantly as $f_{0}$ increases from 0.2, to 0.6, to 1.0 (left to right; compare with equation [\ref{scalef0}]).
 For the case $f_{0}=0.2$, the wind is clearly unbound.
-For $f_{0}=0.6$, particles emerging near the $z$-axis are accelerated to very large vertical distances, whereas particles emerging from the outer disk region fall back to the disk rapidly.
-A more massive halo with $f_{0}=1.0$ produces only a ``fountain flow'' in which particles fall back to the disk with a timescale of $\sim0.1-1$ Gyr.
-Moreover, Figure \ref{fig_velocity_1} gives the 3D orbit vertical component $v_{z}$ evolution of the particles driven from different disk regions.
-For the face-on disk, the velocity $v_{z}$ of the wind is just the velocity along the line of sight.
+For $f_{0}=0.6$, particles emerging near the $z$-axis are accelerated to very large vertical distances, whereas particles emerging from the outer disc region fall back to the disc rapidly.
+A more massive halo with $f_{0}=1.0$ produces only a ``fountain flow'' in which particles fall back to the disc with a timescale of $\sim0.1-1$ Gyr.
+Moreover, Figure \ref{fig_velocity_1} gives the 3D orbit vertical component $v_{z}$ evolution of the particles driven from different disc regions.
+For a face-on disc, the velocity $v_{z}$ of the wind is just the velocity along the line of sight.
 The maximum velocities are reached roughly at $t\sim t_{c}$.
-Also, the maximum and terminal velocities of particles from the outer disk region are smaller than those from the inner disk region.
-As in Figure \ref{fig_orbit_1}, matter from the outer region of the disk can be bound by the halo's gravitational potential even though matter from the inner region is unbound.
+Also, the maximum and terminal velocities of particles from the outer disc region are smaller than those from the inner disc region.
+As in Figure \ref{fig_orbit_1}, matter from the outer region of the disc can be bound by the halo's gravitational potential even though matter from the inner region is unbound.